 Coordination between towns and cities is essential.
-Cities are the places that are taking in - or will in future have to take - the refugees and where they will have to be integrated and start a safe life.
+It is cities that receive refugees or will have to in the future, and where they have to integrate and start a secure life.

-In that regard, the City Council is calling and working for the establishment of an urgently required legal corridor so refugees can reach the European Union safely and more deaths can be avoided.
+Within this framework, the City Council is pushing for and working towards establishing a legal corridor so that refugees can reach the European Union safely and to avoid further deaths.

 The “City to City” programme